Bouke de Vries: Works

 His series of works based on Mao Zedong are heavily rooted in his Dutch background.
 "Mao is the only 20th century dictator who is still un-toppled despite being the one who was responsible for more millions of deaths of his own people than all the others put together.
 The series uses 1960s Cultural Revolution cult-of-personality porcelain busts and statues."
 Bouke states that his thousands of hand made skulls are "meant to represent the millions who died because of his whims."
 Although his inspiration largely comes from nature and spirituality, when it comes to Mao there is a different energy surrounding his pieces.
 "The skulls also remind us that we too will die…of course we all turn to dust in the end, but earthly pleasures kick against this inevitability.
 Art is one way in which we can outlive our own mortality, it lives on after us."

 As his career change away from the fashion world took root, "he was regularly offered pieces given up by their owners that, despite the traces of their use, had not lost any of their original charm."
 In his 'exploded' works, he takes advantage of the leftover characteristics and charm of these pieces.
 Instead of attempting to erase the traces of use and damage, he elaborates on it, so that these works gain a new lease of life.
-They become still-lives permeated with a 'Vanitas' character: a popular theme with many contemporaries of the 17th century ceramists who made these objects.

 In June 2011 he collaborated with jewellery designer Annoushka Ducas for Precious.
 This month-long exhibit displayed 10 exploded art works by Bouke de Vries incorporating jewellery by Annoushka Ducas.
 He created these sculptures from reclaimed broken ceramics.
 Arriving on the aspects of nature and spirituality which inform the pieces and, adorning them with butterfly and dragonfly pendants, garnets, pearls as well as drusy stone, proved an organic, free-form process for Bouke and Annoushka.
 "There was no brief,” concedes Annoushka.
 “As we started to work together, I discovered there were a lot of elements present in Annoushka’s work that are also present in mine, such as butterfly and dragonfly motifs – so it was a good fit,” adds Bouke.